NFL on Fox: 2020–2022

-During Super Bowl LIV, Fox introduced a new on-air appearance specific to its football broadcasts, replacing the previous rectangular appearance with a slanted motif.
-The scoreboard was also changed to a pod-like appearance in the bottom-center, showing only team logos, and with both teams positioned in opposing directions.
-Translucent strips are used to show quarterback statistics following each play.
+During Super Bowl LIV, Fox introduced a new on-air appearance specific to its football broadcasts, replacing the previous rectangular appearance with gradient-shaded rhomboids The scoreboard was changed to a pod-like appearance in the bottom-center, showing only team logos, with both teams positioned in opposing directions, and the game clock and yardage shown on a stripe below the scores.
+Translucent strips on the bottom of the screen are used to show quarterback statistics following each play.
 Selected players are depicted in graphics using stylized "comic book" illustrations rather than traditional photos, and during the Super Bowl, lower thirds featured typefaces based on the Kansas City Chiefs' and San Francisco 49ers' wordmarks.
 These graphics took effect full-time for football telecasts on Fox after the Super Bowl, including the XFL, and the subsequent NFL and college football seasons.

 Fox has sometimes lowered its scoreboard to a lower position on selected games in what was believed to be an attempt to frustrate the NFL RedZone channel, causing the game clock and quarter number to be obscured by the channel's own ticker.
 This forced the channel to overlay its own scoreboard or hide its ticker when simulcasting Fox games where this is in effect.

-2023–present
+2023–2025

-Fox introduced a new football graphics package in 2023 during Super Bowl LVII.
-Described as a "modernized" evolution of the prior 2020 graphics by Fox's executive producer Brad Zager, and maintaining aspects of the prior package such as the pod-like scoreboard (which has increased in size) and illustrated player photos.
-These graphics are expected to take effect full-time for the upcoming 2023 NFL season.
+Fox introduced a new NFL graphics package in 2023 during Super Bowl LVII.
+Described as a "modernized" evolution of the prior 2020 graphics by Fox's executive producer Brad Zager, it maintained aspects of the prior package such as the pod-like scoreboard (which maintained a similar layout, but refreshed and made slightly bigger) and illustrated player photos.
+Unlike the 2020 graphics, this package was not adopted by Fox's college football coverage, which introduced their own bespoke graphics that season.